lamooooo1418/Medical-Equipment-for-Donation/README.md

 # Medical-Equipment-for-Donation

 ### Descriprtion
-It is a Full-Stack Ruby on rails web application that allow user to Donate Medical Equipment and Hospital Requests.
+Given what happened recently due to Covid 19 there was a significant shortage of medical equipment, which affected the hospitals around the world.
+Thus the project objective is to create Full-Stack Ruby on Rails web application that allow user to donate medical equipment and hospital requests.

 ####  Deployed Website Link